-Mosaic allows authenticating users with time-based one-time passcodes (TOTP) which are unique one-off numeric codes generated by authenticator apps such as Google Authenticator, Microsoft Authenticator, or Twilio Authy.
+Mosaic allows authenticating users with time-based one-time passcodes (TOTP) which are unique one-off numeric codes generated by authenticator apps (Google Authenticator, Microsoft Authenticator, Twilio Authy, and others).
 The passcodes are short-lived and typically change every 30 seconds making the TOTP authentication hard to compromise.

 You can leverage TOTP as a stand-alone passwordless authentication solution, but it's mainly used as a second factor in MFA or with user actions that affect sensitive resources, such as their payment data or personal records, and require an additional layer of security.

 This implements a backend-to-backend integration for authentication.
-See Mosaic TOTP APIs
+See Mosaic TOTP APIs.
+Alternatively, use Journeys.

 The TOTP authentication relies on the static secret (seed) and passcode validity.
-To use the TOTP for the first time, one has to register the TOTP authenticator with Mosaic and connect it to the authenticator app like Google Authenticator.
+To use the TOTP for the first time, one has to register the TOTP authenticator with Mosaic and connect it to the authenticator app.
 Mosaic uses the TOTP authenticator to validate codes that are generated by the authenticator app.
-A user can only register one authenticator per application.
-Once the authenticator is set, a user can proceed to login using time-based passcodes generated by the authenticator app.
+Depending on the app settings, a user can register one authenticator per application or multiple authenticators.
+Once set, a user can proceed to log in using time-based passcodes generated by the authenticator app.

 The app requests to register a TOTP authenticator for the logged-in user.
 Mosaic generates and returns the static secret that will be used to generate TOTP codes for authentication (Step 1).
 The app then provides the secret to the user, for example, by displaying it as a QR code (Step 2).
 The user scans the QR code using their authenticator app, and indicates to your app once they're done.